 - Cook couscous according to package directions.
 Fluff lightly with a fork and transfer to a large salad bowl.

 - Add cucumbers, radishes, artichokes, and herbs to the warm couscous.

-- Pour dressing over the salad and toss thoroughly to combine.
+- Pour dressing over the salad and toss to combine.
+Toss the salad while the couscous is still warm.
+It soaks up the flavors so much better when warm.
 Taste for salt and pepper.

 - Refrigerate, covered, for 30 minutes before serving.

 - In a small bowl, whisk together the dressing ingredients until combined.
 Season with salt and pepper, to taste.